 Here is our list of the best things to do when visiting Paris with kids that you can’t miss!

-This entire area is a blast with kids.
-Little ones will love taking the funicular up to the Basilica du Sacre Coeur, observing the artists in Place du Tertre, or just running up and down steps while you do some people watching and take in the sweeping views of the city.
+This entire area is a blast when traveling to Paris with kids.
+Little ones will love taking the funicular up to the Basilique du Sacre Coeur, observing the artists in Place du Tertre, or just running up and down steps while you do some people watching and take in the sweeping views of the city.
 You can see the Eiffel Tower far off in the distance.
 It is a very family friendly area during the day.
 It’s a great and interesting way to get the blood flowing to stave off jet lag if you’re just arriving in Paris, too.
 (Here are some tips for getting over jet lag with kids!)

 Perfect for a Sunday (or any day, really) stroll, this public park is ideal for families.
 The suspension bridge (designed by Gustave Eiffel) is lovely to cross, the path to Temple de la Sybille is lush, and while it won’t be tourist-free, you’ll likely spy more Parisians than foreigners.
 Visit the Parc des Buttes Chaumont to let the kids run loose and enjoy the family friendly atmosphere.
 It’s a nice break from museums and one of the most relaxing things to do in Paris with kids.
 It’s also one of the best things to do in Paris with toddlers to let them run around and take a break from not touching famous artwork.